TobyTYL/attendance_system/documentation/group1_srs_evol2.md

 Replacing plain text files, the AMS now utilizes a Relational Database Management System (RDBMS), preferably MySQL, for robust and secure data storage.
 This shift ensures scalable data management and compliance with institutional standards.

+#### Data Management in Program Using the DAO Pattern
+The AMS employs the Data Access Object (DAO) pattern to effectively manage interactions with the underlying RDBMS.
+This architectural pattern provides a flexible framework for accessing data sources and manipulating persisted data, ensuring that the data access mechanisms are isolated from the business logic layer.

 #### Notifications and Communication Preferences

-Both students and faculty receive automatic notifications, with students having the option to customize their notification preferences per class.
+Students will by default receive automatic notifications on a weekday.
 Notifications include email alerts about attendance status and weekly reports.
+Students have the flexibility to modify their preference regarding whether to receive email notifications.
+If students disable the notification for a class, they will not receive the attendance notification or the weekly report.

 #### Detailed Reporting